walkerning/NIPS2018-AVC-ModelTrack-TeamWilson/README.md

 Training codes are under `train` branch, some training configuration files are under `cfgs/`.

 Local/docker evaluation codes are under `master` branch.

+Our final submission (foolbox model-zoo compatible) is in https://github.com/walkerning/nips18comp_submission

+## Techniques
+**Training**
+* Gaussian/Salt-and-Pepper noises
+* Distill Adversarial Training (not so useful)
+* Mutual Adversarial Training
+* Early-stop blackbox adversarial examples
+* Gray-box adversarial training (we do not find this help)

+**Inference**
+* Model Ensemble
+* Multi-crop/scale forward (do not help as the attacker can query many times)